Job Purpose and Background

 - Representing CDP externally.

 Required skills and experience:

-- Excellent English skills (verbal and written), fluency in Mandarin and/or a Southeast Asian language is an advantage.
+- Excellent English skills (verbal and written).
+Fluency in a Southeast Asian language, especially Bahasa Indonesia, is strongly preferred.

 Before you apply